 Enjoy fresh food including corn on the cob, massage from KW Health Connection, and great draw prizes including Saucony shoes from Runners’ Choice and a t-shirt design quilt.
 Winners must be present to claim the prizes.

 Past speakers have included Krista DuChene, Lanni Marchant, Ben Kaplan, and Alex Hutchinson.

 Registration and kit pickup

 Online through Race Roster.
 Paper forms are available only at Runners’ Choice, 55 Erb.
 St. E. Waterloo, and are accepted until September 15, 2019 at 7:00 p.m.

 No refunds or deferrals.
-Entries can be transferred through Race Roster for a $7.50 fee until the transfer deadline of September 1 at midnight.
+Entries can be transferred through Race Roster for a $7.50 early transfer fee until the transfer deadline of September 6 at midnight, at which point they can be transferred only in person at kit pickup for a $15.00 late transfer fee.

 Kit pickups and race weekend registration